CLIMATE CHANGE AND INDIGENOUS SCIENCE SEMINAR

-As secretary of Interior, Deb Haaland, stated at the UNPFII Twenty-Second Session, “Indigenous women and girls are our future, they are best positioned to uplift the needs of their communities and advance Climate Crisis solutions.
-If we do not empower women everywhere as innovators and leaders, global climate goals can not truly succeed.”
+As Secretary of Interior Deb Haaland affirmed at the UNPFII Twenty-Second Session, "Indigenous women and girls are our future, they are best positioned to uplift the needs of their communities and advance Climate Crisis solutions.
+If we do not empower women everywhere as innovators and leaders, global climate goals cannot truly succeed.”

 “Temuco: successful seminar on climate change and indigenous science